AlexandreExpandev/864/backend/README.md

-# Lista Inteiros API
+# Lista Inteiros Backend

-Backend API for the Lista Inteiros application, providing number-to-text conversion services.
+Backend API for the Lista Inteiros application, which provides a service for converting numbers to their text representation.

 ## Features

 - RESTful API for number-to-text conversion
-- Express.js with TypeScript
-- SQL Server database integration
-- Authentication middleware
+- Supports numbers from 1 to 10
-- Error handling and logging
+- Provides both list and individual number endpoints

+## API Endpoints

+- `GET /api/external/numbers` - List all available numbers with their text representations
+- `GET /api/external/numbers/:id` - Get a specific number by its numeric value
-- Health check endpoint
+- `GET /health` - Health check endpoint

 ## Getting Started